 b. has received the last item, if the consumer has ordered several items in one order and these items are delivered separately;

-c. has received the last shipment or the last part, if the delivery of one order consists out of different shipments/parts;
+c. has received the last consignment or the last part, if the delivery of one good consists of several consignments/parts;

-d. has received the first item for an agreement that extends to the regular delivery of items during a certain period.
+d. has received the first item for an agreement that involves the regular delivery of items during a certain period of time.

-4. The termination takes place through a written notification from the consumer to Gladiator whether or not using a form made available by Gladiator.
+4. Dissolution shall take place by written notification from the consumer to Become Gladiator whether or not using a model form provided by Become Gladiator.

-6. The consumer does not have the right to terminate the delivery of:
+6. The consumer has no right of rescission upon delivery of:

-a. specific items that are tailor-made for him or items that are clearly intended for a specific person;
+a. specific, tailor-made items or items that are clearly intended for a specific person;

-b. items that are not suitable for being returned for reasons of health protection or hygiene and for which the seal/packaging has been broken after delivery;
+b. items that are not suitable for return for reasons of health protection or hygiene and of which the seal/packaging has been broken after delivery;

-c. items that by their nature are irrevocably mixed with other items after delivery.
+c. goods which, by their nature, have been irrevocably mixed with other goods after delivery.

-7. If the consumer wants to return the delivered item because it does not comply with what the parties have agreed, the provisions of the complaint article apply.
+7. If the consumer wishes to return the delivered good because it does not comply with what the parties have agreed, the provisions of the complaint article shall apply.

-Article 5: Distant purchasing - return shipment, refund
+Article 5: Distance purchase - return shipment, reimbursement

-1. Unless Gladiator collects the goods delivered / has them collected, the consumer must immediately - but in any case within 14 days after termination - in the original packaging, return the package to Gladiator in the original packaging, unused and for his own account and risk by a third party.
+1. Unless Become Gladiator collects the delivered goods himself/herself, the consumer must return the goods immediately - but in any case within 14 days after dissolution - in their original packaging, unused and at his/her own expense and risk to Become Gladiator or a third party authorized by Become Gladiator.

-2. Within 14 calendar days after termination, Gladiator will reimburse all amounts received by the consumer under the relevant agreement in the same manner and in the same currency as used by the consumer.
+2. At the latest within 14 calendar days after dissolution, Become Gladiator shall reimburse the product prices of the returned products - within the framework of the relevant agreement - in the same way and in the same currency as used by the consumer.

-3. Gladiator is not obliged to refund any additional costs that have arisen because the consumer has explicitly opted for a different method of delivery than the least expensive method of standard delivery offered by Gladiator.
+3. Become Gladiator shall not be obliged to reimburse any additional costs incurred because the consumer has expressly opted for a method of delivery other than the least expensive method of standard delivery offered by Become Gladiator.

-4. Unless Gladiator collects the goods delivered/ has them collected, the consumer can only claim reimbursement after Gladiator has received the goods or the consumer has demonstrated that the goods were returned by him, whichever is earlier.
+4. Unless Become Gladiator collects the delivered goods itself, the consumer can only claim a refund after Become Gladiator has received the goods back or the consumer has demonstrated that the goods have been returned by him, whichever time comes first.

-5. Gladiator may refuse returned goods or only refund part of the payments received from the consumer if the goods are in case of food (supplements) not unopened or are incomplete, not in the original packaging, have been altered with, have been used (more than necessary due to the nature, characteristics and operation of the case) and / or damaged.
-Gladiator will then inform the consumer immediately upon receiving the goods.
+5. Become Gladiator may refuse returned goods or only refund part of the payments received - from the consumer - if the goods are not in the original packaging, have been processed, used (beyond what is necessary to determine the nature, characteristics and operation of the goods) and / or damaged.
+Become Gladiator will inform the consumer immediately upon receipt of the goods.

-6. The consumer is liable for the depreciation of the goods if his handling of the goods has gone beyond what is necessary to determine the nature, characteristics and effect of the goods.
+6. The consumer is liable for the reduction in value of the case if his handling of the case has gone beyond what is necessary to determine the nature, characteristics and operation of the case.

-7. The consumer is never liable for costs, because he makes use of his right of termination.
+7. The consumer will never be liable nor owe any costs for the mere fact that he makes use of his right of dissolution.

-If Gladiator deems this necessary, it may have certain deliveries done by third parties.
+If Become Gladiator deems it necessary, it may have certain deliveries made by third parties.

 Article 7: Confidential information

-1. Gladiator keeps all information that it has received from or about the other party in the context of concluding and executing the agreement secret.
-Gladiator only provides this information to third parties so far as this is necessary for the implementation of the agreement.
+1. Become Gladiator shall keep all information obtained from or about the other party in the context of the conclusion and execution of the agreement secret.
+Become Gladiator shall only provide this information to third parties to the extent necessary for the execution of the agreement.

-2. Gladiator takes all reasonable precautions to keep this information secret.
-This duty of confidentiality also applies to its employees and third parties that are involved in the implementation of the agreement under its responsibility.
+2. Become Gladiator shall take all reasonable precautions to keep this information secret.
+This confidentiality obligation also applies to its employees and third parties involved in the execution of the agreement under its responsibility.

-3. The obligation of confidentiality does not apply if, as a result of legislation and / or regulations or a court ruling, Gladiator must disclose the confidential information and thereby can't invoke a legal privilege.
-This exception also applies to employees and other persons as referred to in the previous paragraph.
+4. The obligation of confidentiality does not apply if Become Gladiator as a result of laws and / or regulations or a court ruling must disclose the confidential information and can not rely on a legal or a court-approved right of non-disclosure.
+This exception also applies to the employees and other persons referred to in paragraph 2.

-1. Agreed deadlines are never strict deadlines.
-If Gladiator does not meet its obligations (in time), the other party must give it written notice of default and thereby grant a reasonable period of time to still meet them.
+1. Agreed terms are never fatal terms.
+If Become Gladiator fails to fulfil its obligations (in a timely manner), the other party must declare it in default in writing and grant it a reasonable term to still fulfil these obligations.

-2. An agreed period starts at the moment that Gladiator has received all the information necessary for the delivery and any agreed (advance) payment from the other party.
-If this causes a delay, the period will be extended proportionally.
+2. An agreed term shall commence as soon as Become Gladiator has received all necessary information for the delivery and any agreed (advance) payment from the other party.
+If a delay occurs as a result of this, the term shall be extended proportionally.

-3. Gladiator may deliver in parts and invoice each partial delivery separately.
+3. Become Gladiator may deliver in parts and invoice each partial delivery separately.

-4. The risk for the goods to be delivered is transferred to the other party as soon as the latter leaves the premises, warehouse or store of Gladiator or Gladiator has informed him that the goods can be collected.
+4. The risk for the goods to be delivered shall pass to the contracting party at the moment the goods leave the premises, warehouse or store of Become Gladiator or Become Gladiator has informed the contracting party that the goods can be collected.

-5. Shipping or transport of the goods takes place at the expense and risk of the other party and in a manner to be determined by Gladiator.
-Gladiator is not liable for damage of any kind that is related to the shipment or transport.
+5. Dispatch or transport of the goods shall take place at the expense and risk of the opposing party and in a manner to be determined by Become Gladiator.
+Become Gladiator is not liable for damages of any nature whatsoever related to the shipment or transport.

-6. Unless the parties agree on a different term, delivery to the consumer is subject to a maximum of 30 days after the conclusion of the agreement.
-In addition, the risk passes to the consumer at the moment when the goods are actually available to him/a third party designated by him (not being the carrier).
-If the consumer designates the carrier himself (not being a carrier proposed by Gladiator), the risk passes to him upon receiving the goods by this carrier.
-Shipping or transport is for the account of the consumer.
+6. Unless the parties agree on a different term, delivery to the consumer shall be subject to a maximum period of 30 days after the conclusion of the agreement.
+In this case, the risk is transferred to the consumer at the moment the goods are actually available to him/her/the third party designated by him/her (not the carrier).
+If the consumer himself appoints the carrier (not a carrier proposed by Become Gladiator), the risk transfers to him upon receipt of the goods by this carrier.
+Shipping or transport is at the consumer's expense.

-7. If, due to a cause located in the risk sphere of the other party, it appears to be impossible to deliver the ordered goods (in the agreed manner) to the other party or if these are not collected, Gladiator may charge and save the goods at the expense and risk of the other party.
-The other party will then allow Gladiator within a reasonable period set by Gladiator to deliver the goods or collect them.
+7. If, due to a cause within the scope of risk of the opposing party, it turns out to be impossible to deliver the ordered goods (in the agreed manner) to the opposing party or if they are not collected, Become Gladiator may store the goods at the expense and risk of the opposing party.
+The contracting party shall then enable Become Gladiator to deliver or collect the goods within a reasonable term set by Become Gladiator.

-8. If the other party fails to meet its purchase obligation after the aformentioned reasonable period, it is immediately in default.
-Gladiator may then terminate the agreement in whole or in part with immediate effect through a written statement and sell the goods to third parties without being obliged to compensate damage, costs and interest.
-This does not affect the obligation of the other party to compensate any (storage) costs, damage and loss of profit of Gladiator and/or the right of Gladiator to claim compliance.
+8. If the counterparty fails to meet its purchase obligation after the aforementioned reasonable period of time, it shall be immediately in default.
+Become Gladiator may then dissolve the agreement in whole or in part by means of a written statement with immediate effect and sell the goods to third parties without being obliged to pay damages, costs and interest.
+This does not affect the obligation of the other party to compensate any (storage) costs, damages and loss of profit of Become Gladiator and/or the right of Become Gladiator to still claim compliance.

 Article 9: Complaints

-1. The other party checks the delivered goods immediately upon receiving and states any visible defects, damage and/or deviations in numbers on the waybill or accompanying receipt or reports them - in the abscence thereof - in writing to Gladiator within 2 working days.
-If such complaints are not reported in time, the goods are deemed to have been received in good condition and to comply with the agreement.
+1. The opposing party checks the delivered goods immediately upon receipt and states any visible defects, malfunctions, damages and/or deviations in numbers on the waybill or accompanying receipt or - in the absence thereof - reports these to Become Gladiator in writing within 2 working days.
+If such complaints are not reported on time, the goods are deemed to be received in good condition and in accordance with the agreement.

-2. Other complaints will be reported to Gladiator in writing immediately after discovery but no later than within the agreed guarantee period.
+2. Other complaints the contracting party shall report in writing to Become Gladiator immediately after discovery - but at the latest within the agreed warranty period.
 All consequences of not immediately reporting are at the risk of the other party.
-If no guarantee period has been agreed, a period of 1 year after delivery applies.
+If no warranty period has been agreed, a period of 1 year after delivery applies.

-3. In the absence of a timely complaint, it is not possible to invoke an agreed guarantee.
+3. In the absence of a timely complaint, it is not possible to invoke an agreed warranty.

-4. If ordered goods can only be delivered in (wholesale) packaging in stock at Gladiator or minimum quantities or numbers, the goods may show minor deviations - accepted in the industry - regarding specified weights, numbers, colors and sizes.
-These deviations are not a shortcoming from Gladiator and no warranty claim is possible.
+4. If goods ordered can only be delivered in (wholesale) packaging in stock at Become Gladiator or in minimum quantities or quantities, the goods may show minor deviations - accepted in the industry - with regard to stated weights, quantities, colors and sizes.
+These deviations are not a shortcoming on the part of Become Gladiator and the warranty cannot be invoked.